waseeabaheen/IAM-Certification-Simulator/README.md

 ## Notes
 - This is a **simulation** (no SailPoint API).
 The inputs/logic mirror common certification workflows.
 - Extend `rules.yaml` and re-run to see how automation rates change.
-- All data is fake/anonymized for portfolio use.
+- All data is anonymized for portfolio use.